dgoldhirsch/android-2024/README.md

 # 2024 Android Scaffold App

-A sample app using a reasonable tech stack containing the following elements:
+A sample app demonstrating basic competence in the following elements of the tech stack for a modern Android application:

+* Unidirectional Jetpack Architecture:
+  - Navigate
+  - Compose
-* Unidirectional Jetpack Architecture:  MVI/FSM, Navigate, Compose, Data (Repositories and Data Sources)
+  - Data Layer Architecture (Repositories and Data Sources)
-* Material Design 3
-* Compose Features
+* OrbitMVI Framework
-  - Pull-To-Refresh
-* Flow and Coroutines
+* Flows and Coroutines
-* Finite State Machine-Driven View Models
-  - Finite State Machine controlling the state of the view model
-  - Orbit MVI used by the F.S.M. to dispatch UI state and side effects
+* Coin
 * Hilt
+* Room
+* Retrofit
+* JUnit
+* Mockk

 ## The App

 ![Screen Shot 2024-01-18 at 4 47 59 PM](https://github.com/dgoldhirsch/android-2024/assets/101699/9b042461-c57a-401b-9fa8-72815c908e60)

+The app fetches a list of product images each with a title, description, etc.  The products are cached in a Room database.
+The page of products is managed by a view model that uses a finite state machine.
+The actual "state" of the page is managed by the OrbitMVI framework.
+Because of the caching, the app does some date/time comparisons and computations.